bibekjoshi01/sentiment-analyzer/README.md

 # Sentiment Analyzer

-AI-Powered Sentiment Analyzer API with FastAPI under the Fuse AI Fellowship and Follows the 12-Factor App principles.
+Sentiment Analyzer is an API built with FastAPI that automatically detects and analyzes the emotional tone and sentiment from text or images.
+The project follows modern best practices like the 12-Factor App principles to ensure scalability, maintainability, and ease of deployment, whether running locally or in containerized environments.

 ---